sonia-kwak/sonia-kwak.github.io/src/pages/photography/index.md

 title: "Photography"
 tags: ['art', 'hobby']
 cover: "./cover.png"
+minibio: "An overview of my photography work since 2007."
 description: "Photography has been for many years the main way in which I try to express my views.
 I try to see the world from different perspectives, looking for beauty in the most ordinary places."
 ---